 Use this information to customize Universal Access for your organization.
-Related information IEG in the Universal Access Responsive Web Application

 Customizing screenings

 Use the supported classes and APIs to customize the events that are started for screenings and the screening results page.

 Define the different types of screenings that citizens can complete to identify programs that they might be eligible to receive.